customer service final

 All employees have a stake in the member experience, but few interact with them at their most influential moments as customer service agents.

-Businesses of all kinds could benefit from a second look at the level of dedication put into their customer service efforts.
-Those willing to step up those efforts can reap great rewards of elevated loyalty and member engagement.
+Businesses of all kinds could benefit from a second look at the level of dedication put into their customer retention strategies.
+Those willing to step up those efforts can reap great rewards of elevated customer engagement and member loyalty.

 Customer Service: Face to Face, Computer to Computer and Beyond